hautonjt/hautonjt.github.io/exercise1.md

 Notice that almost all events are being sent to the `not found` relationship.
 This is normal as most of the traffic in your Kubernetes cluster consists mainly of connections between containers with private IP addresses.

 ![bg right fit](images/nifi-enrich-final.png)

 ---

+# NiFi Enrichment (8)

+Notice how separating the different Beats outputs into different topics in Kafka allowed for specialized processing for only Packetbeat.
+If all the events were sent to a single topic, it would be much more difficult to integrate enrichment for only one type of data

+---